-Pharmacy practice experience in an institutional setting intended to expose the student to appropriate utilization of antimicrobial agents in the hospital setting.
+This elective pharmacy practice experience in an institutional setting is intended to expose the student to appropriate utilization of antimicrobial agents in the hospital setting.
 Antimicrobial resistance and its effect on antibiotic utilization will be discussed and reviewed.
-The student will receive training and experience in the areas of clinical pharmacokinetics, drug therapy evaluation, interpretation of laboratory results, effective communication with other members of the healthcare team, drug interaction screening, drug literature and new produce evaluation, formulary research for the P&T Committee, and patient education.
-Prerequisite: Good standing as a 4th year student in the professional program.
+The student with received training and experience in the areas of clinical pharmacokinetics, drug therapy evaluation, interpretation of laboratory results, effective communication with other members of the healthcare team, drug interaction screening, drug literature and new product evaluation, formulary research for the P & T Committee, and patient education.
+Prerequisite: Must be enrolled in the fourth professional year.